ingroxd/sheli/README.md

 sheli__main "${@}"
 ```

-If everything works as should, you will have an error for NOT having a main function
+If everything works as should, **you will have an error** for NOT having a main functioni.

 ## Deployment